dylandasilva1999/enum-integrateX-tornadofx-app/README.md

 The importance of the role of administration according to an article by Pankaj Mishra, states that it is essentially the “backbone of an organization” (2014).
 They provide “motivation to the work force and make them realize the goals of the organization” (2014).
 The system needs to be as efficient and effective, but also functional in a manner that is super easy to understand.

+The final name I chose for my project is Enum IntegrateX.
+Enum is short for enumarated, which is a data type that consists of predefined values.
+The enum in the name is for all the data that is a part of the university system.
+The IntegrateX is for how easy the tool is to use alongside an existing system.
+The system will be focused on providing the best user experience, easy for the administrators to manage all the data.
+It will be a tool added to an existing software to use.

 Enum IntegrateX is a tool that aids the management of university administration.
 Making the workforce of the admins more efficient and effective.

 ### Built With